 Scift is an online site which is a one-stop shop for baby gifts and registries.
 Yes, registries.
 I had found exactly what I was looking for.

 On the Scift website, you will find curated products from various brands for all things baby and some for mommy too.
 The focus is purely gifting so it is a great idea to shop from Scift.
 All the products are exquisite and gift-worthy.
 They also suit various budgets – from baby photo shoot experiences worth Rs.
-30, 000 to books for Rs.
-250, they have it all.
+30, 000 to formative assessment tools for teachers grading systems, they have it all!

 But most of all I think what is unique about Scift is their facility to make a gift registry.
 I made one for babyT’s 2nd birthday and it was the best thing I did.